visgl/deck.gl/docs/api-reference/aggregation-layers/contour-layer.md

 * Default: `object => object.position`

-Method called to retrieve the position of each point.
+Method called to retrieve the position of each object.

 ##### `getWeight` ([Function](/docs/developer-guide/using-layers.md#accessors), optional)

-* Default: `object => 1`
+* Default: `1`

-Method called to retrieve weight of each point.
-By default each point will use a weight of `1`.
+The weight of each object.

+* If a number is provided, it is used as the weight for all objects.
+* If a function is provided, it is called on each object to retrieve its weight.

 ## Sub Layers